vadi2/nordic-hackathon-2025-ig/input/pagecontent/index.md

 Medrave and Inera can consume the above data and visualise it to different actors - Medrave to the healthcare providers and Inera to secondary actors such as relatives, etc.

+Webdoc can also consume the medicationdispense data from Evondos to show that the medication has been taken or missed.

 ### Usage

 Implementers can use this IG to standardize data exchange in health and social care settings, facilitating coordinated and efficient patient care.